waimea-cjmooney/200-DTD-assesment/Design.md

 The website must be functional for users, otherwise the website would be useless.

 I will need to consider the database and how the system interacts with it (e.g. uploading photos from the website to the database.)
+I will do lots of testing to make sure that there isn't anything broken.

 ### Aesthetics